coralogix/zio-k8s/docs/operator/leaderelection.md

 This works by creating a `ConfigMap` resource and using the _Kubernetes resource ownership_ to tie its lifecycle to the running `Pod`s lifecycle.
 This way (even though the code itself releases the `ConfigMap` on exit) if the pod crashes, the cluster will automatically garbage collect the config map resource and let another instance acquire the lock.

+There is an alternative implementation that instead of working with `ConfigMap` resources uses its own custom resource called `LeaderLock`.
+This can be used in scenarios when giving permissions for arbitrary `ConfigMap` resources is undesirable.

 ## Prerequisites
-To be able to use this logic, some prerequisites have to be met:
+To be able to use this feature, some prerequisites have to be met:

 - An environment variable with the active pod's name called `POD_NAME`
-- Proper access rights for `Pod` and `ConfigMap` resources
+- Proper access rights for `Pod` and `ConfigMap` or `LeaderLock` resources
+- When using `LeaderLock`, it's _custom resource definition_ must be installed

 To define the `POD_NAME` use the following in the `Pod` resource: